mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 Each captured payment can be refunded multiple times with the restriction that the sum of the refunds cannot exceed the captured payment amount.

+The sequence diagram below shows a sunshine scenario for a refund.
+Initiating a refund yields a *RefundId* that can be used to query the status of the refund.
+A refund starts out in the *Initiated* state and transitions to the *Reserved* state when the refund has been reserved.
+Once a refund has been reserved, the client can choose to capture the refund, transitioning the state to *Captured*.
+When a refund is captured, the refunded amount is immediately transferred to the user and the user is notified of the refund.

 [![](assets/images/refund-flow.png)](assets/images/refund-flow.png)

+Until the refund has been captured, the client can also choose to cancel the refund.